 Prior to this, Cherylann worked at the Department of Immigration and Border Protection as a Case Officer and also as an Assistant Property Manager at a Real Estate Firm.

 Cherylann is passionate about giving back to the community and volunteers on a weekly basis with St Vincent De Paul (Vinnies).
 Her hobbies include card making, bike riding and other outdoor activities.
 She also enjoys dancing and listening to music.
 Cherylann speaks English, Hindi, Urdu & Marathi.

-Ruth joined the Ishar team in early 2018 after completing a Masters of Social Work placement with us.
-Ruth holds a Bachelor of Business (Local Government) and completes her Master of Social Work at the end of 2018.
+Ruth joined the Ishar team in mid 2018.
+Ruth holds a Bachelor of Business (Local Government) and a Master of Social Work.
 Ruth is of Russian descent and speaks English & Russian fluently.
 In her spare time, Ruth enjoys cycling, reading, painting and spending time with friends and family.